Peat Pots: Biodegradable Planters For Your Garden

 But what exactly is a peat pot?
 What are they made of, and how do they work?
 Are these better than other containers?

-Today, we’ll explore peat pots, pellets, and strips.
+Today, we’ll explore these peat-based options: pots, pellets, and strips.
 You’ll learn how they’re made commercially as well as how you can make your own.
 We’ll explore some alternatives as well.
 And when we’re done, you’ll know how these little biodegradable bits of moss can enrich your garden!

 Listen to this post on the Epic Gardening Podcast